Tundra of North America: Geology, topography and soil

-The tundra is an extremely harsh, cold, windy, and unique ecosystem found on the extreme north and south latitudes of our Earth.
+The tundra is an extremely harsh, cold, windy, and unique ecosystem found on the extreme north and south latitudes of Earth.
 The soil consists mostly of frozen permafrost, which makes it difficult for extended root systems to grow, and water to drain and support a wide variety of plant life.
 This permafrost is also responsible for creating an extremely unusual topography.
 The land of the tundra is constantly changing as permafrost and snow melts and refreezes through the changing seasons.
 Land slumps and depressions occur as a result of melting permafrost which takes up less space when the soil was frozen.
 Depressions that occur as a result of melting permafrost are known as thermokarst, and are often in the form of pits, funnel-shaped sinkholes, valleys, ravines, and sometimes caves.
 Pingos are another feature of the tundra and can be defined as a cone-shaped hill or mound of soil with a core of ice.
 Lastly, polygons make up a crucial part of the tundra and are created when two large cracks create a large ice wedge and slowly slump into itself filling with water as heat from sunlight melts the permafrost.
 Often small lakes are formed from polygons on the surface of the tundra.

 The flora and fauna must adapt to extremely harsh conditions, however, has been able to do so successfully through evolutionary change.
 Many threats exist today to the tundra biome including mining, oil drilling, increased habitat loss, human habitations moving farther north, and global warming which is melting more and more permafrost and changing the delicate balance of the soils.
-It is imperative that we fully understand how our ecosystems function to monitor their stability through our changing climate.
+It is imperative that we fully understand how our ecosystems function to monitor their stability through the changing climate.